npm/npm/doc/misc/npm-config.md

 * Default: false
 * Type: Boolean

-If set to true, it will update only the `package-json`, instead of checking `node_modules` and downloading dependencies.
+If set to true, it will update only the `package-lock.json`, instead of checking `node_modules` and downloading dependencies.

 ### parseable